What is Social judgment Theory?

 Persuasive communication messages in Social Judgement Theory

 Social judgment theory seeks to identify the kinds and conditions of communication that influence behavior.
-It studies the effects of persuasive messages on attitudes, values, and beliefs.
+It studies the effects of persuasive messages on attitudes or desired attitude change, values, and beliefs.
 Using this theory, researchers can determine which messages lead to changes in behavior and attitudes.
 As a result, they can develop more effective ways to approach people.

 In an experiment, researchers examined how the perceived extremity of a message affects the persuasiveness of an incoming message.
 In addition, they developed a new attitude structure instrument that would allow for a more refined assessment of the discrepancy between the message and a person’s attitudes.
 The main dependent variable was the participants’ attitudes toward the use of automobiles in relation to environmental issues.
 The subjects were presented with a message in the latitudes of acceptance, rejection, and non-commitment.

 A persuasive message has a specific purpose: it influences the recipient to take a specific action.
 It focuses on an aspect of an individual’s life that is important to him or her.
 This means that it must appeal to their ego or personal values.
 However, the appeal must appeal to these values and create a positive impact on the receiver.